devkoriel/teslalarm-kr/README.md

-# Tesla Alert Bot
+# Teslalarm KR

-**Tesla Alert Bot** is an open–source real–time alert system for Tesla news.
+**Teslalarm KR** is an open–source real–time alert system for Tesla news.
 It scrapes Tesla–related articles from various reputable sources, analyzes news events with state–of–the–art natural language processing techniques, and sends notifications via Telegram.

 ## Features